 The linkage of data collected by the SAS and hospitals is essential to the success of the KPIs.
-The linkage work has been conducted by STAG, the SAS, and the Service Access Team of National Services Scotland and this process now takes place within the functionality of eSTAG to ensure that data are available as soon as possible to clinical and management teams within health boards.
+The linkage work has been conducted by STAG, the SAS, and the Service Access Team of NHS National Services Scotland.
+This process now takes place within the functionality of eSTAG to ensure that data are available as soon as possible to clinical and management teams within NHS Boards.

-1. Pre-Hospital Care
+1. Pre-hospital care